Successful companies are very clear in defining their core values.

 - You will remind your brain of what is important to you.

 - It will have an immense influence on your behavior

 - It will inspire action in your day-to-day life.

-Making a core value a reality requires effort.
-Mark Zuckerberg puts it this way, to “actually follow through on your core value you need to be willing to make sacrifices.
+Making a core value into a reality requires effort.
+Mark Zuckerberg says that to “actually follow through on your core value you need to be willing to make sacrifices.
 Values are not free”

 Taking this further, ask your self this: To live at your peak, what are you willing to give up?

 This is highly individualistic.
 It’s important to get very clear on what you are actually willing to let go of and what is non-negotiable.

 Take some time to clearly define what your peak life looks like now and how you want it to look in 5 years, 10 years and 20 years.

 A few years back my peak life included having a body that could be stage-ready in just a few weeks’ time.